 If you are searching for the solution or some special tricks to create color rings on a Radar chart in Excel then you have landed in the right place.
 There are some quick ways to make color rings on a Radar chart in Excel.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the main part of the article.

-4 Examples of Color Rings on Radar Chart in Excel
+Color Rings on Radar Chart in Excel: 4 Examples

 1. Simple Radar Chart with Color Ring